-The number of employment income recipients in EU-SILC (14,684 thousands recipients) fits well with the values reported by CSO for years 2015-2017.
-The ratios between EUROMOD and external statistics fall in the range between 94% and 99%.
-The self-employment income recipients number accounts for 3,120 thousands individuals in EUROMOD database and it is below the number of self-employed reported by external statistics for 2015 with a ratio equal to 80%.
-Changes in the number of self-employed reported by CSO in years 2016-2017 resulted in ratios that vary from 77% to 79%.
+The number of employment income recipients in EU-SILC (14,776 thousands recipients) fits well with the values reported by CSO for years 2016-2018.
+The ratios between EUROMOD and external statistics fall in the range between 94% and 98%.
+The self-employment income recipients number accounts for 3,199 thousands individuals in EUROMOD database and it is below the number of self-employed reported by external statistics for 2016 with a ratio equal to 81%.
+Changes in the number of self-employed reported by CSO in years 2017-2018 resulted in ratios that vary from 79% to 78%.

 Aggregated values of employment income in the EUROMOD database are similar to values present in external statistics.
-Relevant ratios for years 2015-2016 are ranging from 101% to 99%.
-Values of self-employment income are significantly oversimulated, with ratio of 114% in 2015.
-Although it may appear as a poor result, a few facts concerning the collection of data about incomes from self-employment in surveys need clarification.
-As it is stated in the list of EU-SILC target variables4: "collection of accurate income information from the self-employed is one of the most problematic areas for surveys".
+Relevant ratios for years 2016-2017 are ranging from 103% to 108%.
+The values of self-employment income is not possible to compare with external statistics, as the administrative data aggregates the self-employed with employers, meaning that the income of business owners is included the total value.
+Furthermore, as it is stated in the list of EU-SILC target variables4: "collection of accurate income information from the self-employed is one of the most problematic areas for surveys".
 The self-employed often do not separate their business and personal finances while they are responding to survey questions.
 Moreover, it is said that the self-employed are less likely than the employed to respond to income surveys, which results in a higher level of item non-response.
-Furthermore, the financial and accounting framework used in the construction of national accounts by statisticians does not relate well to those used by the self-employed.
+Finally, the financial and accounting framework used in the construction of national accounts by statisticians does not relate well to those used by the self-employed.

 Table 4.5 presents a validation of the number of payers of non-simulated taxes and the recipients of benefits.
-Looking closer to subgroups of pensioners reveals oversimulation in the number of old age pension recipients with a ratio of 109% for 2015 and a ratio of 132% in the group of disability pension recipients for 2015.
-At the same time the number of survivors pension recipients is undersimulated in 2015 with a ratio of 64%.
-The undersimulation of the number of survivors pension recipients may be explained by the fact that those benefits can be perceived by their claimants as either old-age or disability pensions and incorrectly reported in the survey data.
-If one would add up the numbers of recipients of disability, old age and survivors pensions and compare it with the relevant sum of external statistics then the ratio of accuracy would be 106% in 2015, 104% in 2016 and 105% in 2017.
+Looking closer to subgroups of pensioners reveals over simulation in the number of old age pension recipients with a ratio of 115% for 2016 and a ratio of 132% in the group of disability pension recipients for 2016.
+At the same time the number of survivors pension recipients is under simulated in 2016 with a ratio of 69%.
+The under simulation of the number of survivors pension recipients may be explained by the fact that those benefits can be perceived by their claimants as either old-age or disability pensions and incorrectly reported in the survey data.
+If one would add up the numbers of recipients of disability, old age and survivors pensions and compare it with the relevant sum of external statistics then the ratio of accuracy would be 111% in 2016, 110% in 2017 and 103% in 2018.
 This shows that in general the information about recipients of disability, old-age and survivors pensions in EUROMOD is accurate.
-The number of pre-retirement benefit recipients in 2015 accounts for 134% of relevant external statistics.
-There is no clear explanation of undersimulation of the number of recipients of farmer's structural pensions.
-According to the external data the benefit is undersimulated by 24% in year 2015.
-However, this disparity levels off in later years, with the ratio increasing to 98% in 2016 and 2017.
-The number of recipients of the supplement due to childcare fits well to the external statistics for year 2016 resulting with a fit ratio of 109%.
-However, for 2015 the ratio indicates oversimulation 38%.
+There is no clear explanation of under simulation of the number of recipients of farmer's structural pensions.
+According to the external data the benefit is under simulated by 23% in year 2016.
 Unfortunately, the statistics that allow for the validation of the number of recipients of other non-simulated benefits and taxes included in Table 4.5 are not provided in publicly available sources.

-4Eurostat (2015).
+4Eurostat (2016).